Charts are only available in React

 - Chart tooltip: A tooltip will appear on hover over certain elements of a chart, like bars in a bar chart or segments in a donut chart.
 Chart tooltips should display the specific values related to the element the user is hovering over.

-- Area chart: Use to show trends over a continuous scale (usually time).
+- Area chart: Use to show (potentially multiple) trends over a continuous scale (usually time).

 - Stacked bar chart: Use to show and compare categorical data of more than one variable.
 Can be plotted vertically or horizontally.